 In the spring of 1991, concerned student organizations within the Cross-Cultural Center established the Ethnic Students Coalition Against Prejudicial Education (E.S.C.A.P.E.).
 The goal of E.S.C.A.P.E. was to push for the implementation of ethnic studies programs at UCI.
 All of the student umbrella organizations unified in this effort and they sponsored several major rallies to generate campus support.
 In 1993, Asian American students held a 35-day rotational hunger strike in an effort to secure more faculty for the Asian American studies program as well as an additional staff member for the Cross-Cultural Center.
 This extended but peaceful protest received considerable media attention and galvanized the Asian American community.

 In July 1999, Corina Espinoza departed UCI for a position at California State University, Bakersfield.
-Corina had served fifteen years in various staff positions in the CCC, nine as Director.
+Corina had served 15 years in various staff positions at the Cross-Cultural Center, nine as Director.
 After serving as Acting Director, Anna K. Gonzalez became Director of the Cross-Cultural Center in 2000.
 In 2008, Anna departed UCI for a position as Associate Vice Chancellor of Student Affairs and Director of the Office for Inclusion and Intercultural Relations at the University of Illinois at Urbana-Champaign.
-Anna left the CCC having contributed to another CCC expansion.
-This expansion, in conjunction with a referendum that redeveloped UCI’s Student Center, led to the creation of a second-floor administrative suite of offices, as well as a large multipurpose room dedicated to Professor Emeritus Joseph L. White, who is known as the godfather of Black psychology.
+Anna left the Cross-Cultural Center having contributed to another CCC expansion.
+This expansion, in conjunction with a referendum that redeveloped UCI’s Student Center, led to the creation of an administrative suite of offices on the third floor, as well as a large multipurpose room dedicated to Professor Emeritus Joseph L. White, who is known as the godfather of Black psychology.
 Upon Anna’s departure, Kevin Huie was hired as the Director of the Cross-Cultural Center and served in this role until July 2015.
 Jade K. Agua joined us from Santa Clara University in December 2015 and served as Director until May 2018 and left for an opportunity to join the USC Race & Equity Center.
 In May 2018, Marcela Ramirez-Stapleton joined the Cross-Cultural Center as Interim Director.